Why mobile is more critical to your business than you think - and what to do about it.

 This research indicates that people are reluctant to:

 People want your information quickly and easily.
 They want the price of a product.
 They want your contact number to call.
-They want your postcode for their sat nav.
-All with minimal loading time while on the move on a limited 3G connection!
+They want your postcode for their sat-nav.
+All with minimal loading time while on the move on limited 3/4G connections!

 So how do we move beyond quick fixes and become a mobile marketing marvel?